airblade/vim-system-escape/README.md

 /bin/bash -c "(ls) >some_tmp_file 2>&1"
 ```

-You can see everything after `shellcmdflag` by setting Vim's verbosity: `set verbose=4`.
+You can see everything after `shellcmdflag` by setting Vim's verbosity to anything greater than 3: `set verbose=4`.

 Here are the relevant options, as of 7818ca6de3d0 (11 December 2013):